-The 40th edition of Setagaya’s biggest fireworks festival takes place above the Tama River near Futakotamagawa Station on the Tokyu Denentoshi Line and the Tokyu Oimachi Line, but alas it has been canceled.
+The 43rd edition of Setagaya’s biggest fireworks festival was to take place above the Tama River near Futakotamagawa Station on the Tokyu Denentoshi Line and the Tokyu Oimachi Line, but alas it has been canceled.

 In recent years, the event’s date has shifted from mid-August to mid-October (perhaps after the disastrous washout of the 2017 event).
 As October is usually a big month for typhoons, organizers might be further tempting fate.